Superpixel-based Knowledge Infusion in Deep Neural Networks for Image Classification

-We test our hypothesis on four popular benchmarks for image classification: MNIST, FMNIST, CIFAR-10 and CIFAR-100.
-Each of these datasets are supplied with official train-test splits.
-Additionally, we perform three case-studies: COVID-19 Chest X-Ray Detection\footnote{\url{https://github.com/tawsifur/COVID-19-Chest-X-ray-Detection}}, LFW Facial Recognition\footnote{\url{http://vis-www.cs.umass.edu/lfw/}} and SOCOFing Fingerprint Identification\footnote{\url{https://www.kaggle.com/ruizgara/socofing}} datasets.
-For the LFW dataset, we discard classes with less than 20 faces.
-For all the domain-specific datasets, we do a stratified train-validation-test split in 80:10:10.
-We use the method described in Sec.~\ref{sec:superpixel_construction} to construct superpixel-based radius graph for each image in these datasets.
-For convenience, we refer this as a procedure $RadiusGraph$ that takes two inputs: a set of images and the number of superpixels ($n$), and returns a set of radius graph, each corresponding to an image in the input image-set.
+We use the method described in Sec.~\ref{sec:superpixel_construction} to construct a superpixel-based radius graph for each image in these datasets.
+For convenience, we refer to this procedure as $RadiusGraph$ that takes two inputs: a set of images and the number of superpixels ($n$), and returns a set of radius graphs obtained from the superpixel representation of the images.

 We use the PyTorch library for the implementation of CNN and PyTorch Geometric for GNN models.
-We conduct all our experiments in the OVHCloud\footnote{\url{https://www.ovhcloud.com/en-ie/}} using ``AI Training" platform with following configurations: 32GB NVIDIA V100S GPU, 45GB main memory, 14 Intel Xeon 2.90GHz processors and a NVIDIA-DGX station with 32GB Tesla V100 GPU, 256GB main memory, 40 Intel Xeon 2.20GHz processors.
+We conduct all our experiments on OVHCloud's\footnote{\url{https://www.ovhcloud.com/en-ie/}} ``AI Training" platform with the following configurations: 32GB NVIDIA V100S GPU, 45GB main memory, 14 Intel Xeon 2.90GHz processors and a NVIDIA-DGX station with 32GB Tesla V100 GPU,256GB main memory, 40 Intel Xeon 2.20GHz processors.